CCBDA-UPC/Assignments-2025/Lab08.md

 _$ INTEGRATION_ID=wp0uj9i
 ```

 Now, `aws apigatewayv2 create-route` creates different routes in the API Gateway, one for each HTTP **method** and **path**.
-In this example all methods use the same Lambda function, but usually different Lambda functions serve each HTTP method.
+In this example all methods use the same Lambda function, but usually different Lambda functions serve each HTTP method and path.

 ```bash
 _$ aws apigatewayv2 create-route \